ajilichayma/aws_solutions_architect_notes/README.md

 ### Placement groups
 - It is the way we are going to put our EC2 instances
 - The name of the placement group should be unique within AWS account
+- you can migrate an instance from one placement to another.
 #### Clustered placemeent group
 - It' a group of instances within a single availability zone => the instances are very close to each other
 	=> is recommended for applications that need low network latency, high network throughput or both